--Flex pipe that connects the dryer to the vent pipe should be as short as possible.
+- Flex pipe that connects the dryer to the vent pipe should also be as short as possible.

 Pipe should be a metal type.
 PVC drain pipe is not acceptable.

-Important: Dryer vents must be vented to the outside of the homes structure, not the crawl space or attic.
+Important: Dryer vents must be vented to the outside of the homes structure, not the crawl space, garage or attic.

-Dryer vent pipes that pass through unheated attic spaces should be insulated to stop condensation forming inside the vent pipe.
+Any part of the dryer vent pipe that passes through an unheated attic space should be insulated to stop condensation forming inside the vent pipe.
 Where possible these pipes should slope down toward the outside vent to reduce the possibility of condensation flowing back toward the dryer.

 Fabric softener sheets used in clothes dryers are one of the leading causes of lint buildup in dryer vents.
 If the dryer vent is more than a two or three foot long, it is recommended that fabric softener sheets not be used.
 Fabric softener can be added to the laundry in the washing machine.

-Note: Clothes dryer vents should be cleaned or inspected annually, vent cleaning brushes can be purchased.
+NOTE: Clothes dryer vents should be cleaned or inspected annually, vent cleaning brushes can be purchased in your hardware store.
 For long or inaccessible vents call a professional vent cleaning company.